Urbana, Illinois Natural Systems Quantified

 DIGGS-compliant data infrastructure.

-Design and implementation of a subsurface data platform consolidating historic boring logs, laboratory records, and instrumentation into a queryable system.
-Developed the schema, ingestion protocols, QA/QC workflows, and export tooling, delivered alongside user documentation and adoption guidance.
+Development and implementation of a subsurface data platform consolidating historic boring logs, laboratory records, and instrumentation into a queryable system.
+Built the schema, ingestion protocols, QA/QC workflows, and export tooling, delivered alongside user documentation and adoption guidance.

 Platform developmentDIGGSPostGISDjango